-CIEG 6995.
+INCI 6995.
 SPECIAL PROBLEMS (I, II).
-One to three credit hours.
+One to six credit hours.

-Investigations and special problems in civil engineering.
+Research and special problems in Civil Engineering.

-CIEG 8999.
+INCI 8999.
 DOCTORAL RESEARCH AND THESIS (I, II).
 Nine to fifteen credit hours.

 Research and presentation of a thesis, which constitutes a significant contribution to the field of specialization of the student.